Improvisation as a bridge for inclusion and change

 Improvisation is often associated with theatre, music, or performance.

-But at its core, it is a human capacity - the ability to respond, adapt, listen, and act in the present moment.
+But at its core, improvisation is a human capacity — the ability to listen, respond, and create in the moment.

 Project components